honeybeeecodes/slotmachine/README.md

 - Game will be set at - - -.
 - Click on the 'Lever' button to see how many clicks it takes to win.
+- If the three number do not match 'You Lose!' and if they do match 'You Win!'

 ### Display of Game